tnebooks/12th-zoology/content.en/zoology/environmental-issues/_index.md

 classified according to the types of environment that is affected.
 They are mainly air, water and soil pollution.

-**13.1.1 Classification of Pollutants In terms of eco-system, pollutants can**
+### Classification of Pollutants

+In terms of eco-system, pollutants can

 **be classified into two basic groups – Non- degradable and degradable.** Based on the time taken to breakdown into their ingredients, degradable pollutants are classified as rapidly degradable (non-persistent) and slowly degradable (persistent).